thoughtspot/thoughtspot.github.io/_admin/scriptability/app-templates.md

 Similarly, you might want to migrate all the Answers on one cluster to another.
 You can select them all on the **Answers** list page, and export them as a SpotApp in .zip format.
 You can also choose to export their associated data sources in the same file.

 See [Scriptability]({{ site.baseurl }}/admin/scriptability/scriptability.html) for more information on exporting and importing objects.

+{: id="pre-built-spotapps"}
+## Pre-built SpotApps
+Once you connect to your data, you can work with your ThoughtSpot contacts to deploy ThoughtSpot's pre-built SpotApps, which provide an easy way for you to start getting value from your data.
+They leverage your data in your cloud data warehouse to provide pre-built Pinboards, Answers, Views, Tables, and Worksheets.

+ThoughtSpot offers 1 pre-built SpotApp, for **ServiceNow**.
+This SpotApp contains a worksheet with your ServiceNow data for your users to query on, as well as several pre-built answers and pinboards based on your data.

+When you are ready to move to a production environment, you can migrate these ThoughtSpot objects to your new environment using [Scriptability]({{ site.baseurl }}/admin/scriptability/scriptability.html), ThoughtSpot's flat-file editing and migration system for ThoughtSpot objects.

+To use the ServiceNow pre-built SpotApp, work with your ThoughtSpot contacts.